Fang-Molly/English-learning/Modern Family Transcripts/Season 01/Episode 09 : Fizbo/Scene 01 : Hospital.md

 Mitchell: Ah.
 Oh, okay, well at least we agree on something.
 Yeah.

-Scene: Birthday party at Claire & Phil’s house
+# Scene 09 : Birthday party at Claire & Phil’s house

 Phil: (while taping) If this tape is found in the future, this is how we humans celebrated birthdays.

 Luke: (sliding down) Hey dad!